Mobilizing Curiosity. Engaging the World.

 Jayhawks named semifinalists for student Fulbright awards

-Eight University of Kansas students and one alumna have advanced to the semifinalist round for Fulbright U.S. Student Program awards, which will provide funding to study, conduct research or teach English abroad for the 2024-2025 academic year.
+Six University of Kansas students and alumni have advanced to the semifinalist round for Fulbright U.S. Student Program awards, which will provide funding to study, conduct research or teach English abroad for the 2025-2026 academic year.

-2024 international travel grants open for faculty and graduate students
+2025 international travel grants open for faculty, graduate students